cmichi/magento-on-latex/README.md

 ## Installation

-I am working on a real extension package, but till that is done
+I am working on an extension package for the Mage installer, but until this is done
 you have to download the package and place the directories in you magento folder.

+For installation problems see the wiki: [http://github.com/cMichi/magento-on-latex/wiki/Installation](http://github.com/cMichi/magento-on-latex/wiki/Installation).

 ## Templates